jadecobra/python_tdd_exercises/source/functions.rst

        #   ()
        # )

-* update the expected values in the test to make it pass
+* change the expected values in the test to make it pass
   .. code-block:: python

        self.assertEqual(